HomeItinerariesToursBlogDay GuidesLocations

 Places & attractions in Kyoto

-A large traditional Japanese temple overlooks vibrant autumn trees with orange and red leaves at sunset, under a dramatic blue sky with clouds.
+A traditional Japanese temple with a curved roof stands amid autumn trees with red and green foliage, under a clear blue sky with wispy clouds.
+A stone path leads to the entrance.

 Frequently Asked Questions